zscaler/terraform-aws-cloud-connector-modules/examples/README.md

 ## Prerequisites (You will be prompted for AWS keys and region during deployment)

 ### AWS requirements
-1. A valid AWS account
+1. A valid AWS account with Administrator Access to deploy required resources
 2. AWS ACCESS KEY ID
 3. AWS SECRET ACCESS KEY
 4. AWS Region (E.g. us-west-2)